 INZ approved a further three-year work visa for Mr G to allow him to continue working and continue his cancer treatment.

 Mrs J received a “letter of concern” (also known as a “potentially prejudicial information” or PPI letter) from Immigration New Zealand after she failed to declare on her visitor visa application form that she had been imprisoned in her home country for a drink-driving conviction.

 Visa Matters Ltd made submissions on Mrs J’s behalf and provided supporting evidence showing that she did not deliberately withhold information about her imprisonment from INZ.
 Thanks to these submissions, INZ approved a character waiver and approved Mrs J’s visitor visa.

 Ms M married her New Zealand husband in India in November 2019; however, her partner returned to New Zealand shortly afterwards because of work commitments.

-The New Zealand border closed in March 2020 and so they could not reunite in New Zealand.
+The New Zealand border closed in March 2020, so they could not reunite in New Zealand.
 Because they had never lived together in a relationship, Ms M did not meet INZ’s definition of a “partner”.